-Moneybarn Group Limited (the company) is part of Provident Financial plc which, together with its subsidiaries, forms the Provident Financial group (the group).
+Duncton Group Limited (the company) is a wholly-owned subsidiary of Provident Financial Plc which, together with its subsidiaries, forms the Provident Financial group (the group).

 The overall group internal control and risk management framework is the responsibility of the group board with certain responsibilities in respect of internal control and risk management being delegated to various sub-committees who report directly to the board.
 An overview of the group's risk management framework can be found in the annual report and financial statements of Provident Financial plc which do not form part of this report.